 This summer, we’re undertaking an exciting partnership for Web Sketchpad that we’ll write about soon.
 As part of this project, Scott and I revisited our rhombus construction challenges and tweaked them.
 I considered simply updating the January 2020 post with our changes, but decided that from a curriculum design standpoint, it might be useful to leave the original construction challenges intact as a record of how our thinking evolved.

 In the websketch below (and here), use the tools on each of its 11 pages to construct a rhombus.
 When you’ve built your rhombus, experiment with the “fitness” of your construction: Does your quadrilateral stay a rhombus no matter which points you drag?
 Does it change size but always maintain the same shape?
 Or does it change both its size and shape while remaining a rhombus?
 For some toolsets, it isn’t possible to build a rhombus that has this degree of flexibility.

 Notice that there is a quadrilateral ABCD that sits at the bottom of each page.
 One by one, you can drag and merge the vertices of this quadrilateral to the points that you believe define a rhombus.
 If you’ve indeed constructed a rhombus, the message will switch from “Not a rhombus” to “Rhombus!”

-The YouTube video here demonstrates this “drag merge” feature and offers ideas for constructing a rhombus using the tools on pages 1-7 of the websketch.
+The YouTube video here demonstrates this “drag merge” feature and offers ideas for constructing a rhombus using the tools on the other pages of the websketch.